 Murdered Justice is a departure from humor, but Patrick’s vivid imagination and fluid writing come through all the same.
 Described by Mid Atlantic Book Reviewers as “A superior crime thriller…” Murdered Justice introduces readers to investigative journalist Maggie Lyon whose career has languished in the Lifestyles section of a big-city newspaper.
 Asked to cover an exclusive weekend gathering at a Hollywood mansion, Maggie wakes up to discover that one of the guests, U.S. Supreme Court Justice Vittorio Scarpia, has died in the night.
 Maggie soon realizes that Scarpia was murdered and begins her own investigation.
 Arrests are made, but has Maggie gotten it wrong?
 After reexamining the details, mysterious phone calls resume, old names resurface and a suspect dies before the killer can be exposed!

-Murdered Justice is published by W&B Publishers
+Murdered Justice and Pennington’s Hoax are published by W&B Publishers

 Patrick is planning several more books in the series featuring Maggie Lyon, including the The Ghost Lake, which will be set in the Pacific Northwest, and he’s also working on a collection of short stories when he can find the time.
 He regularly contributes articles to this blog to stay in touch with readers as he shares anecdotes from daily life, including his efforts to tame a once-neglected Pacific Northwest woodland into a manageable nature sanctuary.